 Car battery care

-Battery failure is common.
-It can happen suddenly after your vehicle has been left standing for long periods without being started, or after it’s been exposed to extremes in temperature, damp or water.
+Car battery failure is common.
+It can happen suddenly after your vehicle has been left standing for long periods without being started, or after it’s been exposed to extremes in temperature, damp, or water.
 If your battery is completely dead, then the best way to revive it is by using a car battery charger that will slowly and safely bring it back to life.

 Over time, the condition of your car battery may degrade, so it’s crucial you can spot the signs that it’s on its way out.
 In our survey, 31% of drivers have experienced a clicking sound when they turn the key to start their car, 21% have experienced dimming lights when turning over their engine, and 13% have had to deal with a backfiring engine.
 These are warning signals that you can’t ignore.